HMS Victory - Frequently Asked Questions

 What are the future plans for HMS Victory (1744)?

 The Maritime Heritage Foundation has been entrusted with the responsibility of the future management of HMS Victory (1744).
 In February 2012, the Foundation executed a contract with Odyssey Marine Exploration, Inc. for the financing, archaeological survey and excavation, conservation and exhibit of HMS Victory (1744) and artifacts from the shipwreck site.
 Pursuant to the executed agreement Odyssey has produced an extensive project design for the archaeological excavation of the site, including a complete plan for recording, documentation, conservation, publication and public education.
 A report was provided to the Foundation and the UK MOD that details monitoring of the site conducted by Odyssey and Wreck Watch International between 2008 and early 2012.
 The report includes evidence, including photographs, of additional damage to the site since 2008 caused by human and natural forces.
 You may be interested in downloading Odyssey’s most recent archaeological report on HMS Victory, Balchin's Victory (Site 25C): Shipwreck Monitoring & Cannon Impacts (2012).
 Odyssey also provided a revised archaeological project design, developed as a result of the impact report, to the Maritime Heritage Foundation.
-This revised project design has been approved by the Foundation’s Scientific Advisory Committee, chaired by marine archaeologist; Dr. Margaret Rule.
-The Foundation has been informed that it should expect a response shortly from the government.
+This revised project design has been approved by the Foundation’s Scientific Advisory Committee, which includes Dr. Margaret Rule, Ivor Noël Hume and Commander John Bingeman.

 Odyssey Marine Exploration believes the information set forth in this document may include "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and Section 21E of the Securities Act of 1934.
 Certain factors that could cause results to differ materially from those projected in the forward-looking statements are set forth in "Risk Factors" in the Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2011, which has been filed with the United States Securities and Exchange Commission.